Resilience, Hardiness & Healthy Boundaries, Parameters

 Boundary Setting Therapy - Setting Clear Boundaries - Our Parameters Sometimes the fuzzy boundaries we set can be blurred, unclear (some of which may date back to our attachment patters, reflecting our relationship style now).
 We may discover that having clear boundaries and parameters communicates our self-worth and is important for us and for others, so we are not vague (see also Being Vague, Being Clear When We Need To in our relationships).
 It may be a challenge for some to clarify what our boundaries, parameters are and then articulate our clear boundaries, especially responding to someone's negative energy through taking loving action.
-When we have clear boundaries and parameters, we are in touch with our separateness and uniqueness, and the therapy can support you in setting boundaries.
-We individuate, and are able to express and respond from our own values, conscience, integrity & principles.
+When we have clear boundaries and parameters, we are in touch with our separateness and uniqueness, we individuate, and are able to express and respond from our own values, conscience, integrity & principles.
 We may want to notice what happens when he have clear boundaries and when we don't.
-The counselling can support you in setting clear boundaries and parameters.
+The counselling can support us in setting clear boundaries and parameters.
 An example of boundary setting in a work context, especially if we are feeling stressed, burnt out, may include laying down a boundary that entails informing those around us a range of objectively reasonable "rules" that we need others to follow in order to feel respected and happy.
 It can be a skill to do this in ways that honour our strength and warmth.
 It may mean telling a colleague that although we would like to help them, we have simply got too much going on for us to spare the time, or letting our manager know that we won't be responding to emails at weekends.
 This gives us agency and direction rather than simply being compliant.
 (See also Difficulties Being In Touch With & Asking For What We Need In A Relationship, How To Know, Name & Respect Our Needs - Speaking Up For Ourselves & Letting Others, Our Partner Know What Works Best For Us)